dplugins/DevStack/README.md

 4. Click "Load unpacked" and select the DevStack folder
 5. The extension icon will appear in your toolbar

 ![Installation screenshot](./screenshoots/installation.png)

 ## Usage

-Click the Dev Stack icon to open the popup with two tabs:
+Click the Dev Stack icon to open the popup with three tabs:

 ### URL Swapper Tab